 What’s wrong with motor carrier insurance limits

-Under federal laws, the motor carrier for who the driver was operating is only required to have $750,000 in insurance coverage.
+Under federal laws, the motor carrier employing that truck driver was only required to have $750,000 in insurance coverage.

 The $750,000 minimum limit was set in 1985.